ChrisCalderwood/golden-hour-app/README.md

 # golden-hour-app
-Developing a full-stack web application that includes server-client communication, database interaction, user authentication, and context-aware mobile device integration
+Developing a full-stack web application that includes server-client communication and context-aware geolocation and mobile device integration